 Although a ‘reasonable excuse’ is not defined in law, they may include (but aren’t limited to) the following:

-VAT can be a complex area of business, and if you need any further information, please call one of the team at Real Business Rescue for advice tailored to you.Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+VAT can be a complex area of business, and if you need any further information, please call one of the team at Real Business Rescue for advice tailored to you.Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.